thomd/lepidoptera/README.md

 SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-[wiki-1]: http://en.wiktionary.org/wiki/butterfly "Butterfly on Wiktionary"
+[wiki-1]: http://en.wikipedia.org/wiki/Lepidoptera "Lepidoptera on Wiktionary"
 [wiki-2]: http://en.wiktionary.org/wiki/lep "Lep on Wiktionary"
 [j]: http://jquery.com/ "jQuery: The Write Less, Do More, JavaScript Library"
 [h]: http://heroku.com/ "heroku | Ruby Cloud Platform as a Service"